RiverNewbury/AIRacingGame/README.md

  - Beth
-  - Get initial implementation of leader board done
+  - <del>Get initial implementation of leader board done</del>
+  - Add in scene transitions
+  - Add in way of visualising lap finish/crash
   - Work out how the FE wants to receive the racetrack

  - Max